Thenemex/NemexLib/README.md

 - A new API for Thaumcraft, making easier to add Tabs, Research, and edit Research Pages
 - A class named AResearch, containing a lot of stuff for easier Research creation
 - A class named Aspects, allowing for easier AspectList creation
+- A class named JarMaker, helping for easier ItemStack of Jars filled with Essentia
 - Full code for Adding & Removing recipes for Vanilla and Thaumcraft 4
-  - Supported recipes : IRecipe, Arcane, Crucible (Infusion planned for next update)
+  - Supported recipes : IRecipe, Arcane, Crucible and Infusion
+- A collection of new useful exceptions mostly related to Thaumcraft stuff

 ### Licence :
 - This library mod is licenced under CC BY-ND 4.0